-Clarke, J.A. and Connor, G. and Grant, A.D. and Johnstone, C. and Ordonez-Sanchez, S. (2008) A contra-rotating marine current turbine on a flexible mooring : development of a scaled prototype.
-In: 2nd International Conference on Ocean Energy, 2008-10-15 - 2008-10-17, Brest, France.
+Clarke, Joseph Andrew and Connor, Gary and Grant, Andrew and Johnstone, Cameron and Ordonez Sanchez, Stephanie Eugenia (2008) A contra-rotating marine current turbine on a flexible mooring : development of a scaled prototype.
+In: 2nd International Conference on Ocean Energy, 2008-10-15 - 2008-10-17.

 The contra-rotating marine current turbine concept developed by the Energy Systems Research Unit at the University of Strathclyde is aimed at extracting energy in a wide range of water depths by 'flying' a neutrally-buoyant device from a flexible, tensioned mooring.
 After successful proof of concept turbine trials, the development programme has moved on to investigate the performance of a scaled prototype of the complete system incorporating the turbine, submersible contra-rotating generator and mooring.
 The turbine/generator assembly has been tested in a towing tank, and the entire system is now undergoing sea trials.
 An investigation into turbine wake development (an area in which it is hoped that the contra-rotating turbine will have uniquely beneficial properties) has recently begun.
 Small single-rotor model turbines have been deployed in a flume.
 Trends observed so far are in accordance with those observed by other researchers.